 In cases of selenium deficiency caused by hypothyroidism (a condition where the thyroid gland is not functioning properly), selenium supplements should only be taken in combination with iodine.
 Taking selenium supplements alone can worsen hypothyroidism.

-High selenium intake has been shown to reduce sperm motility, which could decrease male fertility.
+A diet containing large amount of selenium has been shown to reduce sperm motility, which could decrease male fertility.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.